 Our business is primarily concentrated in areas of the soft floorcovering markets which include broadloom carpet, carpet tiles and rugs.
-However, over the past few years, there has been a significant shift in the flooring marketplace as hard surface products have grown at a rate much faster than soft surface products.
-We have responded to this accelerated shift to hard surface flooring by launching several initiatives in both our residential and commercial brands.
+However, in response to a significant shift in the flooring marketplace toward hard surface products, we have launched multiple hard surface initiatives in both our residential and commercial brands over the last few years.
 Our commercial brands offer Luxury Vinyl Flooring ("LVF") products under the Calibré brand in the commercial markets.
 Our residential brands, Dixie Home and Masland Residential, offer Stainmaster® PetProtectTM Luxury Vinyl Flooring and our premium residential brand, Fabrica, offers a high-end engineered wood line.
-For 2019 we are building on the momentum we gained by tripling our residential hard surface business in 2018 with the launch of TruCorTM, our new solid polymer core or "SPC" Luxury Vinyl Flooring line.
+In 2019, we successfully launched TRUCORTM, our new solid polymer core or "SPC" Luxury Vinyl Flooring line.
 This latest addition to our rigid core Luxury Vinyl Flooring offering is designed to create an extremely durable and waterproof Luxury Vinyl Flooring product with a broader range of price points to meet the needs of various consumers.
-To facilitate this growth, in 2019 we are expanding our distribution of hard surface products to our west coast distribution center as well as our east coast service center.
+To build on the momentum of TRUCORTM in 2020 we have planned a significant increase in the product offerings of this line.
+Additional hard surface initiatives planned in 2020 include the introduction of new styles in the Fabrica line of wood products, new LVF tiles utilizing "Integrated Grout Technology", and a TRUCOR PRIME WPC program to include oversize planks in contemporary styles.
+In addition to our hard surface initiatives, we continue to grow our soft surface business through innovative product offerings such as the Crafted Collection of modular tile featuring our Sustaina backing.
+Our Sustaina cushion backing for modular tile is PVC and polyurethane free and it is composed of 81.5% total recycled content allowing us to offer an appealing set of patterns to our environmentally conscious customers.

-During 2018, our net sales decreased 1.8% compared with 2017.
-Sales of residential products increased 3.6% in 2018 versus 2017.
-Residential soft surface sales were up 1.4% in 2018 as compared to 2017, while, we estimate, the industry was up in the low to mid-single digits.
-Residential hard surface sales tripled in 2018 relative to sales in 2017.
-We anticipate the residential housing market, though having slowed recently, will have steady but moderate growth over the next several years.
-Commercial product sales decreased 13.2% during 2018.
-Soft surface sales of commercial products were down 19.5%, while, we believe, the industry was down in the mid-single digits.
-We anticipate the commercial market to be relatively flat in 2019.
+During 2019, our net sales decreased 7.5% compared with net sales in 2018.
+Sales of residential products decreased 7.2% in 2019 versus 2018.
+Residential soft surface sales were down 8.8% in 2019 as compared to 2018, while, we estimate, the industry was down in the mid to upper single digits.
+Our residential soft surface sales in 2019 were negatively impacted by a change in emphasis to hard surfaces by certain mass merchant customers.
+Residential hard surface sales increased by 47% in 2019 relative to sales in 2018.
+Despite recent slow activity, we anticipate the residential housing market will have steady but moderate growth over the next several years.
+Commercial product sales decreased 9.4% during 2019.
+Soft surface sales of commercial products were down 12.4%, while, we believe, the industry was down marginally.
+We anticipate the commercial market to be relatively flat in 2020.